-Supervisors shall conduct themselves with professionalism, integrity, and exercise appropriate authority for their position.
-Behaviors or actions that diminish the perception of these qualities will be admonished.
+Supervisors shall conduct themselves with professionalism, authority or integrity, and exercise appropriate authority for their position.
+Behaviors or actions that diminish the perception of these qualities in their subordinates or the public will be admonished.

 During normal working hours, County employees will strive to maintain a work environment that is free from inappropriate (intimate, romantic or dating) relationships between supervisors and their subordinates or between employees involved in any other power-differentiated relationship.
 Power-differentiated relationships can lead to sexual harassment or the perception of harassment, and adversely affect employee morale, workplace operations, and productivity because of favoritism, bias, or unfair treatment or the perception of such treatment.